12 Tips for an Elegant Backyard Weddings

 Pro tip: Walk through your backyard at the exact time your ceremony will take place.
 Notice where the sun hits, where shadows fall, and where guests will naturally look.
 Lighting and orientation matter more than most couples realize — both for guest comfort and for photographs.

-2. Create Clearly Defined Spaces for Flow and Experience
+2. Create Clearly Defined Spaces for Flow and Experience for a Backyard Wedding

 Without walls or built-in rooms, it’s easy for everything to blur together — ceremony chairs next to cocktail tables next to the dance floor.
 That’s when a wedding can start to feel more like a casual gathering than an elevated celebration.